hydroGR/evalhyd/__source/index.rst

 :doc:`functionalities <functionalities/index>` are implemented.
 It comes with :doc:`Python bindings <python/index>` and :doc:`R bindings <r/index>`,
-as well as a :doc:`Command Line Interface (CLI) <cli/index>`, all giving access through very similar interfaces to the same metrics and functionality implemented in the C++ core.
+as well as a :doc:`Command Line Interface (CLI) <cli/index>`, all giving access through very similar interfaces to the same metrics and functionalities implemented in the C++ core.

 .. panels::